grungy/staticbs/README.md

 Sometimes you don't want a giant framework.
 Sometimes you just want some quick and easy bs!

-Authors: Josh Marks and Andrea Waite
+**Authors:** Josh Marks and Andrea Waite
 ****
 ### What questions can static-bs answer?

 Static-bs can answer questions like these:

-- What is the B field at a specific point for a coil of wire given the current and the number of loops without using a large volume of points?
+- What is the B field at a specific point for a coil of wire without having to use a large volume of points like a finite element solver?
 - What does that 3D field look like?
 - How does the B field change if I have a bunch of coils oriented in a bunch of different ways?
 - What is the electric field if I have charged particles moving through the B field?